rotki/rotki/docs/api.rst

    :statuscode 200: Accounts successfully edited
    :statuscode 400: Provided JSON or data is in some way malformed.
 Given list to edit is empty.
-   :statuscode 409: User is not logged in.
-An account given to edit does not exist or a given tag does not exist.
+   :statuscode 401: User is not logged in.
+   :statuscode 409: An account given to edit does not exist or a given tag does not exist.
    :statuscode 500: Internal rotki error

 Removing blockchain accounts